Pooja-0880/Pooja-0880/README.md

 - 📄 Know about my experiences [http://bit.ly/3zhQaE3](http://bit.ly/3zhQaE3)

-- ⚡ Fun fact **Data analysts are 80% confident in their insights, 80% of the time.**
+- ⚡ Fun fact: **Data analysts are 80% confident in their insights, 80% of the time.**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->